ChicagoPark/ADV-DL/README.md

 > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/168528496-b87a45bd-2440-46ab-a6e9-c485980bf818.png">
 > <img width="350" alt="IMG" src="https://user-images.githubusercontent.com/73331241/168537087-a5a13c12-fd60-47b5-b2f9-75fb0283158a.png">

-> `Look at your data`: set what task we need to solve.
-Recognize what is the hard part of the task and what is the easy part of the task.
-How much high level information we need?
-How much low level information we need?
-Can we borrow some representation from somewhere else?
-Or should we need to design the network from the scratch?
+> `Look at your data`: set what task `we need to solve`.
+Recognize `what is the hard part` of the task and what is the `easy part` of the task.
+How much `high level information` we need?
+How much `low level information` we need?
+Can we `borrow some representation` from somewhere else?
+Or should we need to design the `network from the scratch`?

-[Cycle]
+`[Cycle]`
 `Evaluate your model on unseen data`: at this stage we are about 80 percent of `coding`.
 In terms of making our model works, just 10 percent done.
 From this process, we tune the model over and over again to perform better.

-(1) [Looking at the data] look at how well does this model perform on our data?(Where does this make mistakes?
+(1) [Looking at the data] look at `how well does this model` perform on our data?(Where does this make mistakes?
 Where does it work?)

-(2) [Design and train your model] Modify property of learning algorithm, structure of our module, loss function, labels and so on.
+(2) [Design and train your model] Modify property of `learning algorithm, structure of our module, loss function, labels` and so on.
 (No need to change code that much, just modify the model to improve.)

 (3) Evaluate